 AirDoctor is a bit wider but a lot shorter, and it weighs a lot less.
 I know both have casters, but what if I want to move it downstairs or upstairs?
 That can be a trouble for both, especially BlueAir with its 43 lbs.

-AirDoctor 5000 can clean spaces up to 868 sq. ft. large 5x/hour and 2170 sq. ft.
+AirDoctor 5500 can clean spaces up to 868 sq. ft. large 5x/hour and 2170 sq. ft.
 2x/hour.
-That’s pretty impressive, as few air purifiers on the market can do that.
+That’s pretty impressive, as few air purifiers can do that.
 So that means if you put it in an 868 sq. ft. large room, the air will be cleaned 5 times or once every 12 minutes.

-AirDoctor 5000 has all features you may need, and the best, of course, is an auto mode that works together with an air quality monitor so you can see the current air quality in your room.
+AirDoctor 5500 has all the features you may need, and the best is an auto mode that works together with an air quality monitor so you can see the current air quality in your room.

 - Whisper jet fans.